sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 /bin/zsh -i -c exit  0.30s user 0.41s system 34% cpu 2.077 total
 {{< / highlight >}}

-`2` secs?
+2 secs just for spawning a new shell?
 There is <i>really</i> something odd.
-Well at this point I thought using some kind of profiler on my Mac like samples, but then I decided it will be simpler to go over the things on `.zshrc` file comment out some of them to find out what is causing this annoying lag.
+Well at this point, I thought using some kind of profiler on my Mac like samples, but then I decided it will be simpler to go over the things on `.zshrc` file comment out some of them to find out what is causing this annoying lag.

 After a while, I found 3 things: